iykethe1st/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 25:  script that decodes acrostics that use the first letter of each line - The ‘decoded’ message has to end with a new line ( grep, egrep, fgrep or rgrep not allowed)

+Task 26:  script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests. - Order by number of requests, most active host or IP at the top, You are not allowed to use grep, egrep, fgrep or rgrep